Within the GaySport website and our related services, the following goals are met:

 The reasons vary from one country to another, since every country in Europe is different.
 However, most of us know it is not easy to come out about your sexuality in a ‘regular’ sports group.
 Some may even have been in situations where they felt harassed, were called names, or worse.
 They may have felt that by being gay, lesbian, bisexual, or transgender they were not accepted by their fellow club members.

 LGBT sports groups experience the same discrimination when they want to compete in regular events or join existing sports associations.
 Did you know that in some countries it isn’t possible to rent a volleyball court if you say it’s for an LGBT event?
 We think this is not acceptable.
 Sport is supposed to be fun.

-We therefore need to work towards a climate in sports where people can be what they are, of their own free will, whether gay, lesbian, bisexual, transgender or straight.
-The EGLSF works towards that goal, together with LGBT mainstream organisations, like ILGA and others, as well as with European institutions like the European Council and the European Union.
+We, therefore, need to work towards a climate in sports where people can be what they are, of their own free will, whether gay, lesbian, bisexual, transgender or straight.
+The EGLSF works towards that goal, together with LGBT mainstream organizations, like ILGA and others, as well as with European institutions like the European Council and the European Union.